Salabar86/matebook-14-OpenCore-Hackintosh/readme.md

     - Change 'SSDT-HPET.aml' with 'SSDT-HPET.aml' generated from SSDTTime
     - Change 'SSDT-PLUG.aml' with 'SSDT-PLUG.aml' generated from SSDTTime
     - Change 'SSDT-PNLFCFL.aml' with 'SSDT-PNLF.aml' generated from SSDTTime
-    - Remove 'SSDT-UIAC.aml' because i've mapped the usb port with 'USBMap.kext'
+    - Remove 'SSDT-UIAC.aml' because I've mapped the usb port with 'USBMap.kext'
     - Change 'SSDT-XOSI.aml' with 'SSDT-XOSI.aml' generated from SSDTTime
   - KEXT
-    - Update all kext to last stable version
+    - Update all kexts to the latest stable version
     - Remove 'CPUFriend.kext' and 'CPUFriendDataProvider.kext'
     - Remove 'NoTouchID.kext'
     - Remove 'NullEthernet.kext'